 What to do:

-1. Take one pair of holey old wellington boots, preferably patterned and definitely not suitable for hand-me-downs
+1. Take one pair of old boots, preferably patterned

-2. Create drainage holes with a bradawl or screwdriver if they’re not already holey enough!).
+2. Create drainage holes in the soles using a bradawl or screwdriver (if they’re not already holey enough!).
 Supervise children at this stage to avoid injury

 9. Take some fun pictures and post them to Kids of the Wild’s Facebook page

-These don’t even require a garden, you can stand them on the doorstep if you’re short on outdoor space.
+You can stand welly boot planters on the doorstep if you’re short on outdoor space.
 Walking boot planters can be hung on a wall with a nail or bracket.
 Just be sure to water them regularly if they don’t get much rain.

 Wild wishes on your expert welly boot planter creation!